What is the difference between all the different Stamp Inks?

 Other examples of this ink would be

 1. Stampin Up!
-Classic Ink
+Classic Ink2.
+Memories Ink by Hero Arts

 3. Nick Bantock Dye ink from Ranger